-Sensory Processing Disorder seems to have become a buzz word recently but if you have been living with it in your family for as long as we have (almost 10 years) you will know that it is anything but “recent”.
-Many of us struggle with “sensory issues” daily (itchy clothes tags? – certain smells turn your stomach?).
-It really isn’t as recent as many would think, but what is recent is the ever growing understanding among our communities about what Sensory Processing Disorder is and what it means for the child/adult diagnosed with it.
+Many of us struggle with “sensory processing differences” daily (itchy clothes tags? – certain smells turn your stomach?).
+There is an ever growing understanding among our communities about what Sensory Processing is and what it means for the child/adult who processes sensory processing differently.

-I have compiled a short list of Children’s Books about Sensory Processing Disorder that we have here at home.
+I have compiled a short list of Children’s Books about Sensory Processing Differences that we have here at home.
 I have either purchased these books independently, been given some as a present or they were recommended to me by a Therapist.
-There are so many brilliant books available online, here are just a few I have chosen specifically for children to learn about Sensory Processing Disorder.
+There are so many brilliant books available online, here are just a few I have chosen specifically for children to learn about Sensory Processing Differences.

 This is Gabriel, making sense of school.
 Author: Hartley Steiner.

-This is Gabriel: is a primary-level book, full of vital information on Sensory Processing Disorder (SPD) and how it impacts his experience at School.
-There are several sections within the book and they cover the topics of SPD behaviours / symptoms, how they are experienced by the book’s protagonist, Gabriel.
+This is Gabriel: is a primary-level book, full of vital information on Sensory Processing Differences (SPD) and how it impacts his experience at School.
+There are several sections within the book and they cover the topics of SPD symptoms, how they are experienced by the book’s protagonist, Gabriel.

 It provides information on how he can learn best in his classroom (and similarly how children like him, can too!).